- First is loading up the data. This was a dump while running 'bzr pack' of a large repository.

 You can see that there is a whole lot of 'None' in this, and we also have an extra tuple at the end which is a bit of a waste (vs just inlining the content).
 We could save 28 bytes/record (or 28*500k = 14MB) by just inlining that last (method, None).
 Though it changes some apis.

-13. Another thing to notice is that if you grep through the source code for uses of 'locations', you can see that we use the parents info and the index_memo, but we just ignore everything else. (method, compression_parent, and eol info are never interesting here).
+None, parents, (method, None)) - Another thing to notice is that if you grep through the source code for uses of 'locations', you can see that we use the parents info and the index_memo, but we just ignore everything else. (method, compression_parent, and eol info are never interesting here).
 So really the result could be:

 result[key] = (self._node_to_position(entry), parents)

 This would be 28 + 4*2 = 36 vs (28+4*4 + 28+4*2) = 80, or saving 44b/record*.5M = 22MB.
 That is about 20% of that 122MB.
 Which isn't huge, but isn't a lot of effort to get.
 We could get a little better if we could collapse the node_to_position info along side the parents info, etc. (Say with a custom object.)
-That could shave another 28 bytes for the tuple, and maybe one extra reference.
+That could shave another 28 bytes for the tuple, and maybe one extra reference. - I ended up working on this, because it was like a 10 minute thing.
+I ended up creating this class (code at lp:

 class _GCBuildDetails(object):